keboola/connection-docs/management/project-export/index.md

 {: .image-popup}
 ![Screenshot - AWS Create Custom Policy Document](/management/project-export/aws-create-custom-policy-document.png)

-Now you have

-- name of S3 bucket (keboola-data-takeout)
-- region of the S3 bucket (US Standard)
-- *Access Key ID* of the IAM user
-- *Secret Access Key* of the IAM user
+Having your S3 bucket named and its region set, along with the *Access Key ID* and *Secret Access Key* of the IAM user, you are ready to export the project.

 ## Export Project
 Go to KBC and select **Users & Settings**.
 In the **Settings** tab, click the *Data Takeout* button: